Video Question Answering: Datasets, Algorithms and Challenges: Algorithms

-More recently, \cite{lei2021less} apply the \textit{image-text pre-trained Transformer} for cross-modal pre-training and finetune it for downstream video-text tasks, such as VideoQA. \cite{yang2021just} train a VideoQA model, based on a large scale dataset, with 69M video-question-answer triplets, using contrastive learning between a multi-modal video-question Transformer and an answer Transformer.
-This \textit{video-text pre-trained Transformer} can be further finetuned on other downstream VideoQA tasks, which shows the benefits of task-specific pre-training for the target VideoQA task.
-Furthermore, \cite{zellers2021merlot} train a cross-modal Transformer (MERLOT) in a label-free, self-supervised manner, based on 180M video segments with image frames and words.
-Similar to MERLOT, VIOLET~\cite{fu2021violet} is another \textit{video-text pre-trained Transformer}.
+More recently, \citep{lei2021less} apply the \textit{image-text pre-trained Transformer} for cross-modal pre-training and fine-tune it for downstream video-text tasks, such as VideoQA. \citep{yang2021just} train a VideoQA model, based on a large-scale dataset, with 69M video-question-answer triplets, using contrastive learning between a multi-modal video-question Transformer and an answer Transformer.
+This \textit{video-text pre-trained Transformer} can be further fine-tuned on other downstream VideoQA tasks, which shows the benefits of task-specific pre-training for the target VideoQA task.
+Furthermore, \citep{zellers2021merlot} train a cross-modal Transformer (MERLOT) in a label-free, self-supervised manner, based on 180M video segments with image frames and words.
+Similar to MERLOT, VIOLET~\citep{fu2021violet} is another end-to-end \textit{video-text pre-trained} Transformer model but with more advanced video encoder and proxy tasks.

-Thanks to the cross-modal learning ability and large-scale datasets, Transformer achieves SOTA performance on several Factoid VideoQA datasets.
-However, for the data driven model, besides the lack of explanation, the performance on inference questions is still unknown.
+While the aforementioned Transformer-style models have demonstrated strong performances on popular Factoid VideoQA datasets (refer to our analysis in Sec.~\ref{sec:result}), recent works \cite{buch2022revisiting,xiao2022video} reveal that their performance are weak in answering questions that emphasize visual relation reasoning, especially the temporal and causal relations which feature video dynamics.
+Furthermore, their demands on large-scale video data for pre-training and the lack of explanability largely prevent their popularity.
+Such weaknesses call for more future efforts in developing foundation models for fine-grained video reasoning, and simultaneously, with less computation resources and better interpretability.

-\textbf{Graph Neural Networks.} Graph-structured reasoning methods can better model relation information, while relation information is important for the reasoning ability of VideoQA.
-As Inference VideoQA draws attention in the community~\cite{xiao2021next}, recent works has explored Graph Neural Networks.
+\textbf{Graph Neural Networks.} Graph-structured techniques~\citep{kipf2017semi,zhang2022fine} are recently more favoured for improving the reasoning ability of VideoQA models, especially when Inference VideoQA draws attention to the community~\citep{jang2017tgif,xiao2021next}.
+HGA~\citep{jiang2020reasoning}, and more recent works, B2A~\citep{park2021bridge} and DualVGR~\citep{wang2021dualvgr} build the graphs based on coarse-grained video segments.
+Yet, they incorporate both intra- and inter-modal relationship learning and achieve good performances.
+To gain object-level information, \citep{huang2020location} build the graph (LGCN) based on objects represented by their appearance and location features.
+They model the interaction between objects related to questions with GNN~\citep{kipf2017semi}.